-Gay rights group ends Michigan ballot campaign for 2016
+Gay rights group ends Michigan ballot campaign

 Lansing — Fair Michigan, a bipartisan campaign committee that hoped to put an equal rights proposal on the November ballot, announced Friday it is calling it quits for 2016 amid opposition from some prominent lesbian, gay, bisexual and transgender advocacy groups.